 - Comfortable shoes: Comfortable walking shoes are a must.
 You will be doing a lot of walking around Kyoto and you will want proper footwear, especially if you are hiking either Monkey Mountain or Fushimi Inari Shrine.

 - How many days in Kyoto?
 I recommend spending no less than 2 full days in Kyoto.
 Two days is the bare minimum; there is so much to do and see.
 Four days would be ideal.

 - Make sure you are allowed to enter.
 Many restaurants and tea houses require reservations or are for locals only.
 This is especially true with some of the top sushi spots.
 If there is somewhere you’re interested in going, look it up in advance.

 - Temples: Make sure you are giving yourself breaks between temples.
 Going from one temple to another can be exhausting.
 “Temple fatigue” is real, especially during busy times when you are fighting your way through crowded sites.
 Space them apart so you can truly appreciate them.

-I hope I’ve covered everything in this Kyoto travel guide.
-Have you been to Kyoto?
+Have you visited Kyoto?
 Is there something I missed?
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.